CMC Veryca

-The CMC Varica started off as long wheelbase iterations of the fourth generation Mitsubishi Minicab and were also available with a variety of bodywork.
-The Taiwanese version (built by CMC, China Motor Corporation) was called the CMC Varica (中華百利/中華威利, Zhōnghuá bēi Lì/Zhōnghuá Wēi Lì).
+The CMC Veryca started off as long wheelbase iterations of the fourth generation Mitsubishi Minicab, the Town Box Wide, available with a variety of bodywork.
 Unrestricted by the kei class regulations, the engines used soon grew larger than the ones used in Japan.

+Its predecessor CMC Minicab (中華百利), CMC's first commercial vehicle product, entered production in 1978, later became CMC Varica (中華威利) in 1985.

 In 2013, CMC launched its first independent product, the CMC Leadca, redesigned all of its products, and started to brand them with the CMC badge instead of the Mitsubishi badge.
 The Delica and Veryca received their CMC facelift in 2013 while the CMC Zinger was not facelifted until 2015.